texfaq/texfaq.github.io/FAQ-citeURL.md

 -  The [`natbib`](https://ctan.org/pkg/natbib) styles ([`plainnat`](https://ctan.org/pkg/natbib),
     [`unsrtnat`](https://ctan.org/pkg/natbib) and [`abbrevnat`](https://ctan.org/pkg/natbib)), which are extensions of the standard styles, principally for use with [`natbib`](https://ctan.org/pkg/natbib) itself.
-However, they've acquired URLs and other ''modern'' entries along the way.
+However, they've acquired URLs and other "modern" entries along the way.
 The same author's [`custom-bib`](https://ctan.org/pkg/custom-bib) is also capable of generating styles that honour URL entries.
 -  The [`babelbib`](https://ctan.org/pkg/babelbib) bundle, which offers